||Running for Office

 San Marcos consolidates its General Municipal Elections with the Statewide General Elections held on the first Tuesday after the first Monday in November of even-numbered years.

-The November 6, 2018 Election will be held to elect the mayor and two members of the City Council for District 1 and District 2.
+The November 6, 2018 Election will be held to elect the mayor and one city council member for District 1 and one council member for District 2.

 The City of San Marcos is a Charter City governed by a five-member City Council consisting of a Mayor and four (4) Council Members from four (4) districts.
 The term of office for each member is four years with staggered terms.
 There is a limit of three consecutive terms for each position.